 3D Scatter Plot

 You will have to really put on your thinking cap for Geoda’s 3D scatter plot.
 I did at least.
-What this tool does is graphs out three separate variables in three dimensional space like this.
+What this tool does is graph out three separate variables in a three-dimensional space like this.

-The nice thing about it is how you can project your data points to the XY-axis, XZ-axis or ZY axis.
-When you see how the data look on each axis by rotating the 3D Scatter Plot.
+The nice thing about it is that you can project your data points to the XY-axis, XZ-axis, or ZY-axis.
+When you see how the data looks on each axis by rotating the 3D Scatter Plot.
 At this point, you’ll start to understand how data points become suspended in 3D space.

-For bubble charts, you select the X an Y-axis variables.
+For bubble charts, you select the X and Y-axis variables.
 Further to this, you choose a variable for bubble size and color.
-What this enables you to do is visualize four variables in a clever way.
+What this enables you to do is cleverly visualize four variables.

-Be careful for the size variable as this can really influence your graph.
-You can right-click the graph and resize bubble size from small to large.
-We keep it simple here, and use the homicide rates as size.
+Be careful with the size variable as this can really influence your graph.
+You can right-click the graph and resize the bubble size from small to large.
+We keep it simple here and use the homicide rates as size.
 As expected, the two large red bubbles are St. Louis City and St. Clair.

 Parallel Coordinate Plot (PCP)